Bob Braun: The Bob Braun Show

 The local Cincinnati television show titled The 50-50 Club had occupied the time slot that Braun eventually filled.
 The 50-50 Club hostess, Ruth Lyons, retired in 1967 due to declining health.
 Braun had appeared regularly on The 50-50 Club show since 1957, and frequently had been a fill-in host.
-On his own show, Braun heavily promoted and supported Lyons' charity, "The Ruth Lyons Christmas Fund", each Christmas season.
+On his own show, Braun heavily promoted and supported Lyons' charity, "The Ruth Lyons Christmas Fund," each Christmas season.
 (The charity, now known as "The Ruth Lyons Children's Fund", remains in operation to this day.)
 Some years after Braun took over the show, the title was changed from The 50-50 Club to The Bob Braun Show.
-(An ad in a 1969 issue of TV Guide identifies it as Bob Braun's 50-50 Club.)
+(An ad in a 1969 issue of TV Guide magazine identifies it as Bob Braun's 50-50 Club.)
 Toward the end of its run in the 1980s, it was renamed Braun and Company.

 Regular cast members on The Bob Braun Show included Rob Reider, Mary Ellen Tanner, Nancy James, baritone Mark Preston (member of The Lettermen), and announcer/weatherman Bill Myers.
-Beginning with the telecast on the daytime schedule of Friday, June 7, 1968, an entertainment critic for a Columbus, Ohio newspaper, Ron Pataky, visited Cincinnati every Friday to discuss on Braun's television show which movies were playing in cinemas that weekend.
+Beginning with the telecast on the daytime schedule of Friday, June 7, 1968, an entertainment critic for a Columbus, Ohio newspaper, Ron Pataky, visited Cincinnati every Friday to discuss on Braun's television show which movies were playing in local cinemas that weekend.
 Pataky continued making his Friday appearances until 1973.

 The longtime director of The 50-50 Club, Bob Braun's 50-50 Club and The Bob Braun Show was Dick Murgatroyd, who years later became the county-judge executive of Kenton County, Kentucky.

 The Department of Photographs and Films at the Cincinnati Museum Center has videotapes of The Bob Braun Show and Braun and Company that were preserved starting in 1982.
-All episodes of Braun's daytime show that were telecast prior to 1982 were lost because of wiping.
-Some short segments were preserved and can be seen on YouTube, but researchers can not find an entire 90-minute daytime broadcast that is linked to a particular date prior to 1982.
+All episodes of Braun's daytime show that were telecast prior to 1982 were lost because of unfortunate wiping and deletion / erasure of videotapes and videocassettes.
+Many short segments were preserved, however, most of them musical performances, and can be seen on YouTube.
+Researchers can not find an entire 90-minute daytime broadcast show that is linked to a particular date from the period of 1967 to 1982.
+Only the snippets survive.
+None of Ron Pataky's commentaries on movies survive.
+The show's staff classified them as topical without lasting value.

-Evidently, in 1969, Braun did a prime-time special on which Nick Clooney and his young son George were guests.
-George talked on-camera about his recent tonsillectomy, and that broadcast was preserved.
+Evidently, in 1969, Braun did a prime-time special on which Nick Clooney and his eight-year-old son George were guests.
+George talked on-camera about his recent tonsillectomy.
+That television broadcast was preserved and is available for viewing at the Department of Photographs and Films at the Cincinnati Museum Center.